 In the same way that a little yeast affects the whole batch of dough, causing it to become puffed up, a little bit of pride and arrogance in our hearts causes us to think more highly of ourselves than we ought.

 We must deal with the leaven in our own hearts, knowing that arrogance is not pleasing to the Lord and pride often precedes our own downfall.

 “Pride goes before destruction, a haughty spirit before a fall.”
 (Proverbs 16:18)

 The Titanic: Lethal Effects of Arrogance and Pride

 The sin of arrogance can have deadly consequences.

-For an example of arrogance, we need to look no further than the Titanic, which sunk one hundred years ago on April 14, 1912.
+For an example of arrogance, we need to look no further than the Titanic, which sunk over one hundred years ago on April 14, 1912.

 The Titanic and her sister ships, the Olympic and the Britannic, were the biggest ships ever made.
 At almost 900 feet long from stem to stern, they dwarfed the tallest skyscrapers of the time.